Tax season: Tips for filing taxes in 2024

 - Gather these records: Social Security numbers, Individual Taxpayer Identification Numbers, Adoption Identification Numbers and this year’s Identity Protection Personal Identification Numbers (IP PIN).

-- Plan to report all taxable income and wait to file until you’ve receive all income-related documents.
+- Plan to report all taxable income and wait to file until you’ve received all income-related documents.

 - Plan to file electronically with direct deposit.
 This is the fastest and easiest way to file and receive a refund.